sequenceiq/blog-test/source/_posts/2014-11-02-spark-on-tez.markdown

 ###Test the container

-We have pushed samle data and tests from the code repository into the Docker container, thus you can start experimenting right away without writing one line of code.
+We have pushed sample data and tests from the [code repository](https://github.com/hortonworks/spark-native-yarn-samples) into the Docker container, thus you can start experimenting right away without writing one line of code.

 ####Calculate PI
 Simplest example to test with is the `PI calculation`.